 - Serve others through good business, volunteerism, and philanthropy

 Plus&Minus is pleased to volunteer our time and services with Bridges to Life.
 Founded in 1998, their mission is to connect communities to prisons in an effort to reduce the recidivism rate (particularly that resulting from violent crimes) of program graduates, reduce the number of crime victims, enhance public safety, and facilitate the healing process for victims and offenders.
 Bridges to Life is a prison ministry started in 1998 that now operates in most states.

 Their work has been documented on National Public Radio and Public Broadcasting Service, with over 18,000 inmates having gone through the four month program.
 In fourteen two-hour sessions, Bridges to Life brings victims together with inmates, with graduates averaging a recidivism rate of 12%, versus the national average’s rate of 50-69%.

-Plus & Minus is a veteran-owned business that employs reserve duty soldiers and has an 80 foot flag pole at the front of its office.
+A proud veteran-owned business, Plus&Minus employs reserve duty soldiers and has an 80 foot flag pole at the front of its office.
 In 2010, we inaugurated and started co-sponsoring an annual flag change commemoration on Memorial Day weekend to honor our veterans and active duty soldiers.
 In addition, we raise money for the families of fallen soldiers.